 Colonial Architecture Style

-The colonial architecture spanning about 150 to 200 years under the British Empire attained its golden age in the second half of the 19th century.
+The colonial architecture in India spanning about 150 to 200 years under the British Empire attained its golden age in the second half of the 19th century.

 Characteristics of Colonial Architecture Style